gracicot/gracicot.github.io/_posts/2017-07-11-concept-model-part1.md

 Can you see the pattern now?
 We now have a class `task` that that is constructible with *any* object that happen to possess a member function named `process` callable with no parameter.

-Our class is a *universal adapter* for any classes that fits our need: having a `process` member function.
+Our class is a *universal adapter* for any classes that fits our need: having a `process` member function, in about **20 lines of code**.

+Another nice property of this idiom, is that **we treat our own code the same as library code**.
+This makes `task` truely generic.
+No matter where the object code from, it just work.
+That class doesn't need to know about the interface, or heap allocation, or even polymorphism.
+It just need to express what the task concept needs.